 It’s organized as a weekly subscription service by default, but if you just want a single box here and there, that’s easy to do.
 Once you sign up, and log in, you can suspend delivery indefinitely with just a few clicks.
 You can also easily skip a box.

 The boxes contain an insulated bag and two cold packs to keep the produce fresh.
 GreenBlender uses regional distribution centers so that the boxes don’t have to travel too far.
 (They coordinate deliveries, so that the day of your delivery depends on your location.)

-The GreenBlender boxes contain a lightly insulated bag, plus cold packs to keep ingredients fresh.
 The ingredients in my box were in great shape, and still very cold.
-The center of the package was ~35°F, and the cold packs were still frozen.
+The inside of the package was under 40°F, and the cold packs were still frozen.
 I transferred the ingredients to my fridge when the box arrived, but I left the cold packs in the box to see how long they would stay cold, and they stayed partially frozen for another full day after delivery.

 I’ve found their smoothie recipes to be pretty inspired, and I was happy with the ones I tried.
 Even if you don’t sign up for their service, they share an extensive repertoire of recipes (over 900!) on their website.
 Many of the smoothies include greens, but they use a moderate amount so that they aren’t overpowered by the greens.
 Here are the ingredients that were in my box: (There was actually one more kiwi that I found at the bottom of the bag after I took this photo and put all of the ingredients away.)